Sat. May 17th, 2025

 Seattle looked to reload after losing star striker Raul Ruidiaz and winger Leo Chu during the offseason by bringing in two of the three-headed monster that was FC Dallas’ attack.
 They made the blockbuster deal to bring in USMNT fringe players Jesus Ferreira and Paul Arriola from the Texas team.
 Jesus Ferreira has had a rocky start to life in Seattle, yet to record a goal in nine MLS matches, but has three assists on the year.
 Unfortunately, Paul Arriola has has had it worse in Seattle, as the 30-year-old tore his ACL against Cruz Azul in the CCC.
 Seattle will have to hope new signing, Englishman Ryan Kent (notably with Rangers in Scotland), settles in quickly and fills the void that Arriola will leave behind.

-The Rapids are 0-2 against Cascadia teams this season, and will have to look to a third different keeper in those games.
+Interestingly, the Rapids are 0-2 against Cascadia teams this season, and will have to look to a third different keeper in those games.
 A Brian Schmetzer-led Seattle team is always dangerous, and will look to exploit this rotation at keeper throughout the game.
 Another storyline to look for in this game is Josh Atencio and how he takes his first game against his old team.
 It doesn’t have the makings of a revenge game for Atencio, who seems to only have good things to say about his time in Seattle.
 However, it would be hard to believe this will be just another game for Atencio on Saturday.

 Prediction: The Rapids continue to feel the pain from Cascadia, and Seattle comes to town and exploits the Rapids’ keeper situation.
 Seattle wins 3-1.